The Bankrate promise

 - Request a payoff quote from your lender.
 A payoff quote is a document that shows exactly how much you currently owe on your vehicle, including interest charges.

 - Calculate how much your car is worth.
 Kelley Blue Book’s car value calculator gives you a low estimate of what your vehicle might be worth if you decide to trade it in.
 A private-party sale value, however, may net a higher price for the car.
-You can also request trade-in quotes from dealers in your area to gauge possible sale price.
+You can also request trade-in quotes from dealers in your area to gauge possible sale prices.

 - Do the math.
 Subtract the remaining loan balance from your car’s value to determine your equity.
 If the number is negative, you are upside-down on your car loan.

 It’s easier to sell or trade in your vehicle if your loan is not upside down, but you have a few options if you already are.

 - Make extra payments.
 An extra payment each month will help you build equity faster, especially if you tell your lender to put the payments toward the loan’s principal.

 - Refinance.
 Refinancing your loan into a shorter term or lower interest rate will ensure that more of your payments go toward your principal, which will help you catch up on your equity quicker.

-- Pay it off.
+- Keep making payments as usual.
 If you are planning to keep your vehicle, continue to make payments until the loan is paid off.
 Whatever remaining equity the car has at the end of your loan can be turned into cash via a sale or trade-in.

-4 tips to avoid going upside down on a car loan in the future
+6 tips to avoid going upside down on a future car loan

 - Make a down payment.
-A down payment — ideally 20 percent of the total car cost — can prevent owing more than the car is worth.
+A down payment — ideally 20 percent or more of the total car cost — can prevent owing more than the car is worth.
 Take advantage of cash-back manufacturer rebates and trade-in value from your previous car.

 - Pay the taxes and fees outright.
 Rolling taxes and fees into your loan automatically puts you upside-down since you’re financing more than the car is worth.
 Instead, cover any additional costs with your down payment.